cbossi/zensical-playground/README.md

 Problem: Changes made to the files on the host system are not detected when using a volume mount

 Solution: Usage of `docker compose watch` to synchronize changes made on the host to the container.
-Since the watch can only be invoked after the container has been started, the files have to be copied to the container initially.

 ### Zensical `build` command does not terminate in combination with volume mount